Connect with us

 Hawthorne Heights in Manila

-American emo act Hawthorne Heights staged its long-awaited Manila debut on May 6, 2026, mounting a headline set at the SM North EDSA Skydome as part of its Lonely World Tour.
-The date marked the band’s first performance in the Philippines and coincided with the 20th anniversary of If Only You Were Lonely, its RIAA Gold-certified and highest-charting release.
+American emo band Hawthorne Heights finally made its Manila debut on May 6, 2026 with a headline show at the SM North EDSA Skydome as part of the Lonely World Tour.
+The concert also marked the 20th anniversary of If Only You Were Lonely, the band’s RIAA Gold-certified and highest-charting album.

 Hawthorne Heights in Manila 1